markustenghamn/markustenghamn.github.io/_posts/2014-12-11-10-free-high-quality-wordpress-themes-website-2015.markdown

  Here is another great Wordpress theme.
 DW Minion has a very clean and simple look with plenty of customization.
 The theme is responsive so that your website will look good on desktops, laptops and mobile devices! [(image removed)](http://themeclue.com/theme/wordpress/miomio/1000712 "MioMio Free Magazine/News Wordpress Theme")### [4.
 MioMio](http://themeclue.com/theme/wordpress/miomio/1000712 "MioMio Free Magazine/News Wordpress Theme")

  MioMio is a flat style, free Magazine/News Wordpress theme which comes packed with plenty of nice features.
 It has its own control panel inside of Wordpress to make it super easy to make changes to your theme.
-Below are some of the features listed on their website <div id="stcpDiv">> **Header:** – Change logo and favicon from options page. – Custom menu – Scrolling page header for better user experience **Content:** – A minimal slideshow for displaying the featured posts – Elegant posts’ listing sections that comes together with pagination **Portfolio:** – Cool portfolio overview with some nice CSS3 animations. **Sidebar:** – Right sidebar where you can place widgets – Custom built-in  image widget **Contact:** – Changing Google maps by placing coordinates on theme options’ section named _Contact_ - Contact form using Contact Form 7 plugin **Footer:**  – Change copyright text – Custom menu on the right **Other Features:** – Add your custom scripts from admin – Google Analytics
+Below are some of the features listed on their website > **Header:** – Change logo and favicon from options page. – Custom menu – Scrolling page header for better user experience **Content:** – A minimal slideshow for displaying the featured posts – Elegant posts’ listing sections that comes together with pagination **Portfolio:** – Cool portfolio overview with some nice CSS3 animations. **Sidebar:** – Right sidebar where you can place widgets – Custom built-in  image widget **Contact:** – Changing Google maps by placing coordinates on theme options’ section named _Contact_ - Contact form using Contact Form 7 plugin **Footer:**  – Change copyright text – Custom menu on the right **Other Features:** – Add your custom scripts from admin – Google Analytics

  [(image removed)](http://www.fwpthemes.com/fullscreen-wordpress-theme/ "Fullscreen Wordpress Theme")### [5.
 Fullscreen Wordpress Theme](http://www.fwpthemes.com/fullscreen-wordpress-theme/ "Fullscreen Wordpress Theme")